alexandrevicenzi/GladeBuilder/README.md

 ## Why this?

 Sometimes is painfull to use Gtk.
 So I added some cool functions to work with widgets.
-Doens't support all widgets yet.
+Doesn't support all widgets yet.

 ## Want some examples?